 - Look at me as an equal in God’s sight.
 Realize that we are both sinners in need of Jesus.
 Don’t look down on me.

-Husbands Share What is Disrespectful to Them (AWESOME and EYE- OPENING LIST!)
+Husbands Share What is Disrespectful to Them (EYE- OPENING LIST!)

 My Husband Doesn’t Deserve MY Respect!
 (Peacefulwife Youtube video 7 minutes)

 Avoiding Nonverbal Disrespect is VERY Important!
 (Peacefulwife Youtube video 7 minutes)